 The study aimed to describe the prevalence of child- and parent-reported acute stress disorder (ASD), post-traumatic stress disorder (PTSD), and other emotional disorders, as well as the degree of agreement between children and parents, in a sample of trauma-exposed children and adolescents.
-It involved children and adolescents aged 10 to 16 who attended a South London (United Kingdom) emergency department following an assault or motor vehicle accident (MVA).
-Out of 106 participants, 93 completed the initial assessment, while 13 only completed self-report questionnaires on other aspects of their posttraumatic response.
-The mean age of the children in the study was 13.8 years, and most participants were boys.
+The cohort included 93 children and adolescents aged 10 to 16 years who attended an emergency department in South London (United Kingdom) following an assault or motor vehicle accident (MVA).
+Between 2001 and 2003, participants completed an initial assessment at two to four weeks post-trauma, and a follow-up assessment at six months post-trauma.

 Study design